allanbalmariojr/ventureinsight-sql-data-validation/README.md

 ## 🧪 VentureInsight SQL Data Validation & Analysis

-This project focuses on validating data integrity and business logic within a venture capital analytics database using SQL.
-The database supports reporting on startups, funding rounds, investments, acquisitions, and investor activity.
+This project simulates real-world data validation and backend testing for a venture capital analytics platform used by investment firms to analyze startups, funding activity, acquisitions, and investor behavior.

-The objective was to ensure that data stored in the database accurately reflects expected business rules and application behavior after system updates.
+The objective was to use SQL to verify that application updates are correctly reflected in the database and that business logic is consistent across multiple relational tables.

 ---